30 Noteworthy Novels Set in Oxford

 The Oxford Murders by Guillermo Martínez

-Each clue seems to lead to another, creating an intellectual puzzle.
-The serene backdrop of Oxford contrasts with the tension of their investigation.
+Each clue appears to point to another, so the plot forms an intellectual puzzle.
+The serene backdrop of Oxford contrasts sharply with the investigation’s tension.

 11. 11